irace/irace.github.com/_posts/2016-01-18-profiling-your-swift-compilation-times.md

 3026.1ms	/Users/Bryan/Projects/App/FileB.swift:27:22	final get {}
 {% endhighlight %}

-<marK>Rewriting just these three lines of code caused my entire project to build 60% faster</mark>.
+Even crazier, each of these three functions was only **a single line of code**. <mark>Rewriting just these three lines of code caused my entire project to build 60% faster</mark>.
 I could see this enraging many, but honestly I was just so happy to have figured out the sources of the bottleneck, as well as to now know how to troubleshoot the next time I found myself in a similar situation.

 You might be wondering what in the world these three lines looked like.
 All were (perhaps unsurprisingly) *very* similar, taking a form like: